-Where can I pay for bail for voyeurism charges in Surrey?
+Where can I pay for bail for voyeurism charges in Edmonton?

-If you or a loved one are charged with voyeurism in Surrey and granted bail, you may be required to provide a cash deposit to secure release.
-You can pay bail at any court registry (courthouse) in British Columbia.
-If you live in Victoria, you can pay bail there for someone detained in Surrey.
+If you or a loved one are charged with voyeurism in Edmonton and granted bail, you may be required to provide a cash deposit to secure release.
+The cash deposit can be paid at any bail hearing office (courthouse) in Alberta.
+If you live in Calgary, you can pay bail there for someone detained in Edmonton.

 To pay your own bail, you can make a payment after your hearing, assuming you have sufficient funds with you to do so.

-How do I change my release conditions for voyeurism charges in Surrey?
+How do I change my release conditions for voyeurism charges in Edmonton?

 Release on bail with voyeurism charges may include restrictions that impact your day-to-day life.

 - Attending the alleged victim’s home or place of work,

 - Staying out beyond a certain time (i.e. curfew),

 - Possessing weapons,